 Water is more important than any other food item stored for a hurricane or natural disaster.
 Humans can survive weeks without food but only 3 or 4 days without drinking water.

-As a side note, I live in Florida and sweat like a stuck pig when I’m outside.
-I drink a gallon of water when I exercise outside or do yard work.
+As a side note, I live in Florida and sweat like a stuck pig when I’m outside, and I drink a gallon of water when I exercise outdoors or do yard work.

 Deciding How Much Water You Need To Store